-Where Wal-Mart was once the leading distributor of albums, it is not iTunes, where not only are customers able to buy the album for less than $15.99, at $9.99, but they also have the option to buy single songs at a rate of $.099 (Busch, 2012; Knopper, 2011).
+Where Wal-Mart was once the leading distributor of albums, it is now iTunes, where not only are customers able to buy the album for less than $15.99, at $9.99, but they also have the option to buy single songs at a rate of $.099 (Busch, 2012; Knopper, 2011).
 Customers have also begun using other online platforms to get their music from such as Pandora, YouTube, Spotify, MOG, Rdio, and so on (Busch, 2012; Knopper, 2011).
 In 2005 alone, over 36 million citizens in the U.S. had illegally downloaded music content.
-Yet, artists and labels are still being able to profit.
-According to Knopper, through subscription services on online platforms such as Spotify, MOG and Rdio, for every song that is streamed 60 times, the songwriter gets $0.09, and the label and artist gets $0.38 (which is then split between them depending on the contracts).
+Yet, artists and labels are still able to profit.
+According to Knopper (year), through subscription services on online platforms such as Spotify, MOG and Rdio, for every song that is streamed 60 times, the songwriter gets $0.09, and the label and artist gets $0.38 (which is then split between them depending on the contracts).
 On iTunes, if a song costs $1.29, the label receives $0.60, the recording artist $0.20, the songwriter $0.09, and Apple, the company that owns iTunes, $0.40.
 On YouTube and VEVO, which are online video streaming websites, for every 1,000 plays a video gets, $1 is given to the record label.
 Therefore, if a video is played 70 million times, the record label received $70,000 (Knopper, 2011).
 In all these cases, it seems that it is still the record label that comes out on top.
 Even with the deal made with iTunes, Apple gets a bigger cut than that songwriter and recording artist combined.

 With all of these details, it is still possible to resist the dominant music companies and be fans, because like mentioned above, fans can attend concerts and buy merchandise.
 In concerts, majority of the revenue goes towards the artists, not the label (Kafka, 2003).
-From the tickets sold, the artist would get 35% of the sales, and 50% of the merchandise sold (Kafka, 2003).
-Peter Kafka, in Forbes, mentioned that record labels are not trying to make deals with artists in order to get a cut from the revenue brought in from concerts.
+From the tickets sold, the artist gets 35% of the sales, and 50% of the merchandise sold—record labels are not trying to make deals with artists in order to get a cut from the revenue brought in from concerts (Kafka, 2003).
 As to whether or not that is already happening, we don’t know.
 There are some labels, such as EMI, that offered, in the case Kafka presented, artist Robbie Williams a deal where they would pay him $20 million dollars to receive 25% of the profit he makes from all non-music revenues.

-With keeping all of this in mind, it is important to realize that even with the change of the music industry going online, there is no need to feel guilty when someone downloads albums or songs online, because even then, the labels and artists still get pennies when the consumer doesn’t have to pay anything.
+Keeping all of this in mind, it is important to realize that even with the change of the music industry going online, there is no need to feel guilty when someone downloads albums or songs online, because even then, the labels and artists still get pennies when the consumer doesn’t have to pay anything.
 It is the same deal they get even when consumers pay $15.99 for an album.

 References